SFTtech/sftdyn/README.md

 A sample conf file is provided in `etc/sample.conf`.
 If no conf file name is provided, `/etc/sftdyn/conf` is used.
 Hostnames/update keys are specified in the conf file.

+`sftdyn` _should_ run under the same user as your DNS server, or it _might_ not be able to update it properly.

 #### systemd service